DEA Defends Stance That Synthetic Cannabis Compound HHC Is Federally Banned In Response To Industry Lawsuits - Marijuana Moment

 Who it affects

-Hemp-derived THC brands, processors/manufacturers using HHC
+Hemp-derived THC brands, processors/manufacturers, and retailers selling HHC products

 What you must do